jebaird/jebaird.github.com/about.md

 page-class: page-about
 ---

 Hey there!
 My name is Jesse Baird.
 I was born and raised in Iowa.
 I'm currently living in Iowa City, IA with my daughter Julia, my girlfriend Rachel and her son Carter.

-I currently work for [Ontraport](http://ontraport.com?source=jebarid.com "Ontraport.com") as a Lead Software Engineer.
+I love being in the great out doors, I'm fortunate enough to live next to a number parks that have great hiking / running trails.
+I love to run.
+I started about 10 years ago and I haven't stopped since.
+In the past couple of years I have ran a 3 1/2 marathons and a handful of shorter distance races.

 <img alt="Jesse and his daughter Julia" src="media/jesse-and-julia.jpg">